 Stage 2: Mass Cool

 Some niche cool brands grow and are adopted by a wider audience.
-These brands become more popular and iconic, but may be seen as less autonomous.
-Brands who achieve this “mass cool” are in danger of losing their cool and being perceived as normal or undifferentiated from other brands.
+However, brands who achieve this “mass cool” are in danger of losing their uniqueness and being perceived as normal or undifferentiated from other brands.
 Mass cool brands also risk losing their original subculture consumers, who may begin to think of them as less rebellious, original, authentic, and extraordinary.
-An example of a brand that started out as niche cool and became mass cool is Nike.
+Nike is an example of a brand going from niche cool to mass cool.

 Some brands successfully balance the precarious position of being mass cool.
 Here are some pros and cons of this stage of cool: